 Sugar gliders are popular exotic pets.
 They're small, cute, and unique little animals.
 But just as you would with any other exotic pet, a potential sugar glider owner should be aware of the care requirements and personality traits of a sugar glider before getting one.
-Sugar gliders are a long term commitment, living up to 14 years in captivity, and require a special diet, lots of attention, and space.
+Having a sugar glider as a pet is a long-term commitment.
+They require a special diet, lots of attention, and space.

 Watch Now: How are Sugar Gliders as Pets?

 A cage 24 inches wide by 24 inches deep by 36 inches high is a good minimum size for a pair of sugar gliders.
 Bigger is always better when it comes to housing a glider and the height is more valuable than the floor space due to the gliding activity of these little marsupials.

 The cage wire spacing should be no more than 1/2 inch wide and the bars should be horizontal to allow climbing.
 The interior of the cage should contain lots of toys, a closed exercise wheel so your glider's tail doesn't get caught.
 Branches, ropes, and ladders will also provide lots of opportunity for climbing and exercise.

 The latch on the cage should be secure, as gliders are clever, and have been known to learn how to open latches.
 They run the risk of serious injury if they fall.

 The bottom of the cage should be lined with aspen or fir shavings (avoid cedar shavings which have a strong scent that can cause respiratory irritation in small animals).
 Clean the shavings at least once a week; most illnesses that affect sugar gliders are due to unsanitary enclosure conditions.

 Your sugar glider's enclosure should be away from direct sunlight and in an area of the home that isn't drafty (keep away from doors and windows).
 The ideal temperature should be between 70 and 90 degrees Fahrenheit.